acm-dbit/mongodb-workshop/README.md

 > **NOTE** : Sometimes the mongod server is already running in the background in _ubuntu_.
 So first just try running the command mentioned in the second step i.e. `mongo`.
 If it doesn't work then start the server and the interactive shell one after another respectively.

-After sucessfully entering the interactive shell try out the following stuff :
+After successfully entering the interactive shell try out the following stuff :

 ---